Our mission is…

 A little history…

 Meals on Wheels Western Michigan was incorporated as a 501c(3) independent agency in 1984.
 Since founded, MOWWM has gone through a series of name changes.
-Having originally been known as Senior Meals Program, Inc., the organization rebranded in 2013 to Senior Meals on Wheels.
+Having originally been known as Senior Meals Program, Inc., the organization rebranded in 2013 to Senior Meals on Wheels Program.
 As of May 25th, 2016, we are now known as Meals on Wheels Western Michigan, or MOWWM for short.

-Our program was facilitated by Area Agency on Aging Western Michigan until Dolores Valentine was announced the first Executive Director.
+Our program was facilitated by Area Agency on Aging of Western Michigan until Dolores Valentine was announced the first Executive Director.
 The first location of MOWWM was on Two Fountain Place in Grand Rapids.
-In 1992, MOWWM moved to Cedar Street, where we remained for 18 years until finally moving to our current location on Wilson Street in Grandville.
+In 1992, MOWWM moved to Cedar Street, where we remained for 18 years until finally moving to our current location on Wilson Avenue in Grandville.